utpal-barman/PhotoMe-flutter-social-network-app/README.md

 ## License
-UShop is available under the [MIT license](https://www.mit.edu/~amini/LICENSE.md).
+This app is available under the [MIT license](https://www.mit.edu/~amini/LICENSE.md).
 Free for commercial and non-commercial use.